Check engine light

-The functions of the check engine light
+What the check engine light is telling you

-Late model vehicles are equipped with an on-board computer that manages all components, mostly notably the power train–from the fuel supply to exhaust gases–but also peripheral systems like the brakes, electric system, air conditioning, and even tire pressure, through a network of sensors linked to the computer.
+Late model vehicles are equipped with an on-board computer that manages all components, most notably the power train–from the fuel supply to exhaust gases–but also peripheral systems like the brakes, electric system, air conditioning, and even tire pressure, through a network of sensors linked to the computer.

-When the main computer detects a problem, a light on the dashboard turns on to notify the driver.
-In some vehicles, a red light indicate issues that require immediate attention.
-In others, if the check engine light is flashing, it means that the problem could also lead to serious damage.
-You should get to the service centre as soon as possible to get the problem solved.
-If it's on but not flashing, you have some time to get in at your convenience.
+When the main computer detects a problem, a light on the dashboard turns on.
+In some vehicles, a red light indicates issues that need immediate attention.
+In others, if the check engine light is flashing, the problem could also lead to serious damage.
+Your certified NAPA AUTOPRO technician will use a scan tool to get the diagnostic trouble code(s) of a defective part or component.